-The ability to honor a loved one with dementia, a desire to support a local nonprofit, a wish to meet new people, the love of an activity, the desire to give back as a company, the chance to learn new skills, the opportunity for employee team building – these are some of the things that inspire people like Rick, Ben, and Loretta to participate in The Longest Day.
+The ability to honor a loved one with dementia, a desire to support a local nonprofit, a wish to meet new people, the love of an activity, the desire to give back as a company, the chance to learn new skills, the opportunity for employee team building – these are some of the things that inspired people like Rick, Ben, and Loretta to participate in The Longest Day.

 Held annually on June 21st, the summer solstice, The Longest Day symbolizes that the journey of those living with Alzheimer’s disease and their caregivers can involve many long days.

 Take our short quiz to see if you might enjoy participating in The Longest Day.

 - Want to honor someone you love who has been affected by Alzheimer’s or another dementia or help prevent future generations from developing Alzheimer’s?

 - Want to have more team building activities at work?

 - Appreciate the opportunity to learn something new or practice a skill?

 - Want to get your entire family or company involved, even though you’re spread across the country (or globe) and can’t all be together?

 - Like indoor activities (e.g., games, arts and crafts, baking)?

 - Want to support the Alzheimer’s Association, but are busy on the day of the Walk to End Alzheimer’s, don’t enjoy walking or don’t have a Walk near you?